rlucente-se-jboss/eap-7-demo-install/README.md

 # Overview
 These scripts perform a simple installation and configuration of JBoss EAP 7.x.
-This is typically sufficient for demonstrationa and development environments.
+This is typically sufficient for demonstration and development environments.
 This can also serve as a good starting point for more sophisticated installations, but at that point you may want to consider Ansible.

+EAP is installed in the same directory where you cloned this repository.

 # Install
 ## Configuration